cc-d/flask-simple-captcha/README.md

 # Flask Simple CAPTCHA

 A simple CAPTCHA solution for Flask applications.
 Generate and validate CAPTCHAs to protect your forms from bots.
-Does not require server side sessions.
+Does not require server side sessions packages.

 ## Features